 How to Make Ginger Black Tea

-A good ginger black tea will contain only 2 ingredients: black tea and ginger.
-We recommend using fresh ginger root for maximum punch.
-You should also source the best tea you can find.
-The ginger is not there to mask the taste of low-quality tea.
-It’s there to enhance it, so use a good one, preferably something strong.
+A good ginger black tea requires only two ingredients: black tea and ginger.
+We recommend fresh ginger root for the strongest flavor.
+You should also use the highest-quality tea you can find.

-The ratio is a matter of personal preference, but we recommend using 3 to 6 thin slices of fresh ginger root for every 5g of black tea.
+The ideal ratio depends on personal preference, but we recommend three to six thin slices of fresh ginger root for every five grams of black tea.

-You can then sweeten the tea to your liking.
-For a decadent cup, add a couple of teaspoons of honey and some whole milk.
-If you prefer your tea lighter, stronger, and sharper, skip the honey and the milk.
+Sweeten the tea according to your preference.
+For a rich, decadent cup, add several teaspoons of honey and some whole milk.
+If you prefer a lighter, stronger, and sharper drink, omit the honey and milk.

 The Taste of Ginger Black Tea